ibrahimashbah/investment-predictor/README.md

 ## Author

-This application is maintained by [Ibrahim Abdulqawi](https://www.linkedin.com/in/ibrahimashbah/).
+This application is maintained by [Ibrahim Ashbah](https://www.linkedin.com/in/ibrahimashbah/).
 Feel free to connect for more information or inquiries!

----

-Explore the **Investment Predictor** project to enhance your investment analysis capabilities and gain insights into stock price predictions!